How To Apply For A Qatar Visa?

 While creating an account, make sure that you provide a valid email address that can be accessed by the Ministry of Interior (MOI) to contact you throughout your travel visit.
 Keep your documents and information regarding citizenship, identity, accommodation details, background checks and travel details ready since they are required at the time of filling out the application.

-You would need a passport size picture, copy of your passport’s bio page, confirmed airline booking reservation, details of accommodation like the hotel reservation or name of the Qatari resident with whom you plan to stay with (along with their resident visa copy, Qatar ID, and a copy of their passport bio page), proof of residence (resident car or phone bill or debit/credit card bill etc.) and proof of visitor visa which must be valid for at least 30 days after the date of arrival in Qatar.
+You would need a passport size picture, copy of your passport’s bio page, a confirmed airline booking reservation, and details of accommodation like the hotel reservation or name of the Qatari resident with whom you plan to stay with (along with their resident visa copy, Qatar ID, and a copy of their passport bio page), proof of residence (resident car or phone bill or debit/credit card bill, etc.) and proof of visitor visa which must be valid for at least 30 days after the date of arrival in Qatar.
 You have to scan or upload digital copies of these documents during the online application process.

 Once all the obligations have been fulfilled, all that is left for you to do is make the payment.
-The fees for the tourist visa as of 2020 stands at QAR 189.33 and can be paid via a credit card or debit card.
+The fees for the tourist visa as of 2020 stand at QAR 189.33 and can be paid via a credit card or debit card.
 The fee is non-refundable irrespective of the status of your application.